Training teachers to recognize mental health warning signs

 This scenario plays out in classrooms across the country.
 Teachers often lack formal training to recognize mental health warning signs in students.
 Even when teachers notice a change in a student, many aren't sure what to say, what to document, or when to escalate.

-Mental health training provides K-12 educators and administrators with evidence-based strategies to identify, respond to, and refer students needing mental health support to the appropriate care.
+Mental health awareness training for teachers provides K-12 educators and administrators with evidence-based strategies to identify, respond to, and refer students needing mental health support to the appropriate care.
+When you understand what warning signs to look for and how to respond, you're better equipped to support students before challenges escalate.

-Why is teacher mental health training critical today?
+Why is mental health training critical for teachers today?

-Teacher mental health training is critical today because it empowers educators to recognize early signs of mental health issues, respond effectively, and connect students to the support they need, ultimately improving academic performance and overall well-being.
+Mental health training for teachers is critical today because it empowers educators to recognize early signs of mental health issues, respond effectively, and connect students to the support they need, ultimately improving academic performance and overall well-being.

 When teachers recognize early warning signs and connect students to the right support, they help address mental health challenges and eliminate barriers to academic success.